|

 Finishing and

-The cutting operation is the first process performed on the quartz bar.
+Quality Control.
+A. Cutting The cutting operation is the first process performed on the quartz bar.
 The bar is sliced with special wafering machines

 into small square dice of dimensions 1.27mm x 1.27mm x 0.04mm.
 The angle at which the dice are cut is very important for the overall performance of the

 finished crystals.
 Special X-ray units are used to assure the proper angle of cut in relation to the atomic planes.
+B. Lapping The quartz dice, called "blanks," cut from the "mother stone," now undergo lapping on precision lapping machines.
+A

 progressively finer finish on the major surfaces of the blanks is achieved as the crystals are lapped, first on one machine, then onto another.
 As the